Powder coating: Types of powder coating

 There are three main categories of powder coatings: thermosets, thermoplastics, and UV curable powder coatings.
-Thermoset powder coatings incorporates a cross-linker into the formulation.
+Thermoset powder coatings incorporate a cross-linker into the formulation.

 Most common cross-linkers are solid epoxy resins in so-called hybrid powders in mixing ratios of 50/50, 60/40 and 70/30 (polyester resin/ epoxy resin) for indoor applications and triglycidyl isocyanurate (TGIC) in a ratio of 93/7 and β-hydroxy alkylamide (HAA) hardener in 95/5 ratio for outdoor applications.
 When the powder is baked, it reacts with other chemical groups in the powder to polymerize, improving the performance properties.
 The chemical cross-linking for hybrids and TGIC powders—representing the major part of the global powder coating market—is based on the reaction of organic acid groups with an epoxy functionality; this carboxy–epoxy reaction is thoroughly investigated and well understood, by addition of catalysts the conversion can be accelerated and curing schedule can be triggered in time and/or temperature.
 In the powder coating industry it is common to use catalyst masterbatches where 10–15% of the active ingredient is introduced into a polyester carrier resin as matrix.
 This approach provides the best possible even dispersion of a small amount of a catalyst over the bulk of the powder.

-Concerning the cross-linking of the TGIC-free alternative based on HAA hardeners there is no known catalyst available.
+Concerning the cross-linking of the TGIC-free alternative based on HAA hardeners, there is no known catalyst available.

-For special applications like coil coatings or clear coats it is common to use glycidylesters as hardener component, their cross-linking is based on the carboxy–epoxy chemistry too.
+For special applications like coil coatings or clear coats it is common to use glycidylesters as hardener component; their cross-linking is based on the carboxy–epoxy chemistry too.
 A different chemical reaction is used in so-called polyurethane powders, where the binder resin carries hydroxyl functional groups that react with isocyanate groups of the hardener component.
 The isocyanate group is usually introduced into the powder in blocked form where the isocyanate functionality is pre-reacted with ε-caprolactame as blocking agent or in form of uretdiones, at elevated temperatures (deblocking temperature) the free isocyanate groups are released and available for the cross-linking reaction with hydroxyl functionality.

 In general all thermosetting powder formulations contain next to the binder resin and cross-linker additives to support flow out and levelling and for degassing.
 Common is the use of flow promoter where the active ingredient—a polyacrylate—is absorbed on silica as carrier or as masterbatch dispersed in a polyester resin as matrix.
 Vast majority of powders contain benzoin as degassing agent to avoid pinholes in final powder coating film.